Financial-Times/ft-origami/docs/developer-guide/using-modules.md

 * `o.DOMContentLoaded`
 * `o.load`

-If you wish to initalise Origami components that have auto-initialise capability, fire these custom events in response to the native ones:
+If you wish to initialise Origami components that have auto-initialise capability, fire these custom events in response to the native ones:

 	if (document.readyState === 'interactive' || document.readyState === 'complete') {
 		document.dispatchEvent(new CustomEvent('o.DOMContentLoaded'));
 	}
 	document.addEventListener("DOMContentLoaded", function() {
 		document.dispatchEvent(new CustomEvent('o.DOMContentLoaded'));
 	});

 Alternatively, all modules that have auto-initialise capability also expose the bound function handler as part of their public API (normally as `init()`), so you can choose to only initialise the modules that you want to, in the order that you want them.